luci/luci-py/appengine/swarming/ui2/README.md

     make browser_test

 and navigate to <http://localhost:9876/debug.html>.
+If you are running on a CloudTop then you should repeat the ssh port forwarding steps mentioned in the `make serve` instructions.

-A suggested workflow to deal with the minified code is to add a few breakpoints, then use the log messages to access the lines inside the minified source (DevTools can unminify it, to a point).
+A suggested workflow to deal with the code is to add a few breakpoints, then use the log messages to access the lines inside the source.
 Then, add breakpoints and go from there.

 When debugging certain tests, it may be useful to prefix the `it` or `describe` statement with a letter 'f' (for force).
 Then, only tests with the 'f' prefix